foreverfighter/coding-for-non-coders/README.md

 ### What are embedded systems?

+Putting code into a physical device that is more than just a computer, like a camera, or toy.

 ### What is the Internet of Things (IoT)?

 ### What is natural language processing (NLP)?